MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ```

 Use `ViewDidLoad`, instead of another method such as `Initialize`, because `ViewDidLoad` is called *after* the OS
-has loaded and instantiated the User Interface from the **.storyboard** file.
-If the developer tried to access the label control before the **.storyboard** file has been fully loaded and instantiated, they would get a `NullReferenceException` error because the label control would not be created yet.
+has loaded and instantiated the user interface from the **.storyboard** file.
+If the developer tried to access the label control before the **.storyboard** file has been fully loaded and instantiated, they would get a `NullReferenceException` error because the label control would not exist yet.

 Next, add the code to respond to the user clicking the button.
-Add the following partial class to the `ViewController` class:
+Add the following partial method to the `ViewController` class:

 ```csharp
 partial void ClickedButton (Foundation.NSObject sender) {